davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 expands to 10/15 play for JB 96, BP 85, and TDB 96
 * AdditionalCoding_v006 experiments with propagation methodology
 * AdditionalCoding_v006 experiments with the microbenchmark library
+* AdditionalCoding_v006 experiments with two sapply approaches for propagation